katielyzhou/Molecular-Dynamics/README.md

 where $U$ denotes the potential energy, $\epsilon$ the well depth, $\sigma$ the distance at which the potential is 0, and $r$ the distance between two particles.

+I have tested the code using reduced units, with the mass of a particle = $\epsilon$ = $\sigma$ = $k_{b}$ = 1.

 ## Code
-The code can generate .xyz files for visualisation in software such as OVITO, as well compute properties such as temperture, pressure, heat capacity, and the self-diffusion coefficient.
+The code can generate .xyz files for visualisation in software such as OVITO, an example of a run being in the folder 'data'.
+The code can also compute properties such as temperture, pressure, heat capacity, and the self-diffusion coefficient.
 A radial distribution function is also produced.

+Below are the results for a simulation with the following parameters:
+- Number of time steps = 5000
+- Number of particles $N$ = 100
+- Side of the simulation box $L$ = 5
+- Cutoff distance = 2.5$\sigma$
+- Time step $dt$ = 0.01
+- Initial temperature $T$ = 1 (Note that this will change during the simulation run.)

 ## Comments and Further Work
 I have learnt quite a lot about both Python and molecular dynamics.
 The code is not optimised, though where possible I have tried (e.g. vectorising instead of using for loops).
 The code is also not rigorously tested - though the numbers for the energy and force agree with manual calculations for 2 and 3 particle systems.